wpswings/points-and-rewards-for-woocommerce/readme.md

 * Merchants can now restrict customers from earning points on the purchase of items that they have purchased by redeeming the existing rewards points.
 * Offer WooCommerce loyalty points and rewards on previous orders
 * Offer woo points and rewards on signups, referrals, purchases, etc. to engage your customers
-* Create a membership program to reward loyal customers with exclusive membership rewards
+* Create a membership program to reward loyal customers with exclusive membership rewards.
+Merchants can grant exclusive WooCommerce loyalty points based on membership levels.
 * Track the points transaction of every customer with a point log report
 * Manually update the points and rewards of your customers from the points table feature
 * Notify customers through email for every point transaction
 * Offer WooCommerce rewards points in different languages with WPML Multilingual support
-* Change the value for woo points and rewards on the order total and cart redemption
+* Change the value for WooCommerce points and rewards on the order total and cart redemption.
 * Assign a similar point value to all simple products with a global point-assigned feature
 * Offer a specific number of points for a set price range of the order value
 * Hooks to extend the WooCommerce loyalty points tab for the admin.